connexcs/docs/docs/provider-ratecard.md

 ### Revisions tab
 The Revision tab displays up to 8 most recent changes made to a rate card.
 The two most recent revisions will be available as Active or Inactive, the rest will be in Archive state.

-**Change Revision Status**
+To change Revision status:

-+ To activate an earlier version from Archive, click `Archive` next to the Revision.
++ Click `Archive` next to the Revision to send it to the Archive.
 This may take a few minutes.
-+ To make the previous version Active, click Active.
++ Click `Inactive` to make that version Active.
 This may take a few minutes.
-+ To set a future date to make a revision Active, use the "Date Live" function by the Revision to set when it will become active.
++ Use the "Date Live" function by the Revision to set a future date to make the revision Active.

 ### Properties tab